bmarolleau/cdp-mesh-tutorial/README.md

 ```bash
 oc exec "$FORTIO_POD" -c fortio -- /usr/bin/fortio load -c 4 -qps 0 -n 20 -loglevel Warning $INGRESS_HOST
 ```
+See the expected circuit breaking behavior.
+Only 35% of the requests succeeded and the rest were trapped by circuit breaking.
 ```console
 Code 200 : 7 (35.0 %)
 Code 503 : 13 (65.0 %)
 ```

-See the expected circuit breaking behavior.
-Only 35% of the requests succeeded and the rest were trapped by circuit breaking.
+### Circuit Breaker with outlier detection

--   Complexify a bit with advanced **circuit breaking** with **outlier detection**:
+Complexify a bit with advanced **circuit breaking** with **outlier detection**:

 Outlier detection is a Circuit breaker implementation that tracks the status of each individual host in the upstream service: